SAP-samples/btp-kyma-cap-multitenant-susaas/docu/4-expert/backup-database-containers/README.md

-# Backup SAP HANA Cloud Database Containers (Refactored)
+# Backup SAP HANA Cloud Database Containers

 > **Hint** - This topic will be refactored!
 Some screenshots or features might appear different based on latest version updates.